Juozas Žukas

 Jonas Juozas Žukas (October 29, 1915 in Chicago, Illinois - July 7, 1981) was a Lithuanian basketball and tennis player.

-He won a gold medal with Lithuania national basketball team during EuroBasket 1937.
+Biography

 Žukas lived in northern Chicago, near Ogden Park, and was known as Joseph "Joe" Zukas.
 His first visit to Lithuania was in 1930, where he worked as a sports instructor in the physical culture department in Kaunas.
 He would later be part of a delegation of Lithuanian American athletes from Chicago that went to the 1935 World Lithuanian Congress in Kaunas, and stayed there teaching tennis and being a part of the national basketball team.
 He played basketball for CJSO Kaunas.

-He returned to the United States, and lived in Tucson, Arizona, where he died on July 7, 1981.
+In 1939, he returned to the United States, and lived in Tucson, Arizona, where he died on July 7, 1981.

+He won a gold medal with the Lithuania men's national basketball team during the EuroBasket 1937 in Riga, Latvia.